 If a student has not completed all required course work for a particular course, he may have additional time (up to six months), at the discretion of the instructor, to complete the work.
-A grade of incomplete will only be assigned with a documented plan from the instructor detailing course work that must be completed.
 In the interim, those course grades are marked as incomplete.
 Courses in which a student receives a grade of incomplete are not included in the GPA as long as the Incomplete remains on the transcript.
-The courses marked incomplete are included in the student's number of credits attempted but not credits completed.
-A grade of incomplete will be replaced with a grade at the conclusion of the period of time given for the work to be completed.
+The courses are included in the student's number of credits attempted but not completed credits.